 Start by preheating your oven to the WARM setting.
-If your oven is too hot you will burn the tomatoes over the long period they are inside.
+If your oven is too hot, you will burn the tomatoes over the long period of time they are inside.
 Like I mentioned above, you can simply dry them in the oven with just the pilot light on.

 How to Make Sun-Dried Tomatoes